 There were some anomalies with this keyboard due to its UK layout.
 Compiling the Arduino code with the UK keyboard selection allowed most of the keys to function properly.
 The exception was the "#" key and the "\" key.
-When a KEY\BACKSLASH is sent from the Teensy to the host, it produces a # so this was accounted for in the matrix.
-There was no easy way to produce a \ so the code was modified to send Alt 92.
-It's not very pretty but at least it works.
+When a KEY\BACKSLASH is sent from the Teensy to the host, it produces a # so the backslash was placed in the matrix where the # should be.
+There was no easy way to produce a backslash so the code was modified to watch for a backslash key press and then send a sequence of keys that gives an Alt 92.
+Using Alt codes is not very pretty but it gets the job done.

-The Teensy code was modified with a numlock matrix that provides a number pad when the NumLock key is selected.
+The Teensy code was modified to add a numlock matrix that provides a number pad when the NumLock key is selected.
 The number pad keys are shown below.